 Checking If Your Driver’s License Is Valid

 There are a couple of ways to check your driver’s license status.
-You could call or visit the DMV [Department] or, better yet, just look up your status on their very good website (will not work on a smartphone).
+You could call or visit the DMV or, better yet, just look up your status on their very good website (will not work on a smartphone).
 The personnel at their offices may not be 100% up-to-speed but their IT people are good.
-You’ll need to know your driver’s license number and once you enter it the information you gain is quite impressive.
+You’ll need to know your driver’s license number and then go to the Driver’s License Check page on their website.
+Once you put in your driver’s license number, the information you gain is quite impressive.

 If Your License Is Suspended